 As with many chronic degenerative conditions a cortisone injection may give some relief for a variable length of time.
 It can be difficult to place a needle accurately into this narrow joint so I recommend that it is done under x-ray control.
 If the cortisone is placed absolutely accurately in the right spot then it has a better chance to work.
 There is considerable variation in the way the condition progresses.
 In many instances it goes through a nasty acute phase but then seems to settle down, not that it goes away but it may become tolerable.
 The ultimate option is always surgery.

 The traditional operation for OA of the tri-scaphe joint has been a fusion.
 A number of older articles have confirmed this to be a predictable operation, however there have been some recent reports suggesting that the long-term results are not as good so now I favour an excision interpostion arthroplasty.
 Essentially this means cutting out the joint surfaces and interposing some soft tissue and making a new, fibrous joint.
-This procedure is not dissimilar to that in a trapeziumectomy.
+To promote the formation of the fibrous joint I have been using in selected cases, a bioresorbable implant called RegJoint which avoids taking soft tissue from elsewhere.
+Overall, the post-operative recovery of this procedure is similar to that of a trapeziumectomy.
 A cast is needed for six weeks after the surgery to allow the new joint to stabilise.